7th annual Diversity, Inclusion conference is Sept. 20-24 - The Tribune

 Robert Pleasant — chairperson for this year’s conference and associate director of Student Resource Commons at Ohio University Southern — has worked with the conference planning committee to provide opportunities for self-reflection, increase cultural competency and to deliver tools to break down divisive barriers.

-“The country grappling with issues around race, social justice and challenges brought on by the pandemic,” Pleasant said.
+“The country is grappling with issues around race, social justice and challenges brought on by the pandemic,” Pleasant said.
 “However, I believe that we’ve been given this opportunity to unite and finally begin an authentic dialogue on the many lingering issues in America concerning race and other cultural issues.

 “Each member of the planning committee understands that, as educational institutions and leaders in our communities, we must provide an opportunity like the Tri-State Conference on Diversity and Inclusion to encourage understanding and collaboration.
 This conference is a testament to our collective commitment to nurturing a culture that embraces understanding, respect and belonging.”